-- Provide safe spaces for youth to work and learn. - Provide youth with education and employment opportunities in order to help prevent individuals from entering the juvenile justice system. - Target recidivism prevention for individuals with criminal records. - Work with partners to coordinate an expungement program and fine/penalty forgiveness programs for justice-involved youth.
+- Provide safe spaces for youth to work and learn. - Provide youth with education and employment opportunities in order to help prevent individuals from entering the juvenile justice system. - Target prevention of recidivism, individuals with criminal records and those in need of language remediation. - Work with partners to coordinate expungement program for justice-involved youth.